Saqibahamed/Customer-Churn-Analysis/README.md

 ## 🚀 Conclusion

-This analysis highlights key drivers of churn and provides actionable strategies to improve customer retention and reduce revenue loss.
+This project combines data analysis and machine learning to uncover key drivers of churn and build a predictive system that helps businesses take proactive actions to retain customers.